Her Mouth as Souvenir, winner of the Agha Shahid Ali Poetry Prize (University of Utah Press).

 to the mast.
 For you, we do the singing.

-Flyover, a chapbook from Q Avenue Press.
+Flyover, chapbook, Q Avenue Press

 “There is more playfulness, sorrow, bravado, self-mockery, verbal dazzlement, emotional reckoning--more virtuosic sentence-making and anxious human awkwardness--in these nineteen terse and brilliant poems than an unsuspecting reader has any right to expect.
 More leaping, more daring turns, more graceful footwork along the edge of a crumbling cliff.
 Or, as Gibbons would have it, "I mean she danced like a suspension bridge/in an earthquake." —Mark Levine, author of Travels of Marco